 Hollister is a medium-sized city located in the state of California.
 With a population of 39,749 people and ten constituent neighborhoods, Hollister is the 223rd largest community in California.

 Housing costs in Hollister are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Hollister is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hollister is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hollister is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Hollister who work in sales jobs (12.09%), office and administrative support (11.63%), and management occupations (8.07%).
+There are especially a lot of people living in Hollister who work in office and administrative support (12.68%), sales jobs (10.66%), and management occupations (6.54%).

-The per capita income in Hollister in 2010 was $22,817, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $91,268 for a family of four.
+The per capita income in Hollister in 2018 was $27,000, which is middle income relative to California and the nation.
+This equates to an annual income of $108,000 for a family of four.
 However, Hollister contains both very wealthy and poor people as well.